Which international destinations are reopening to tourists?

 These measures are currently being relaxed, with hotels that meet certain requirements, such as having a clinic with a resident doctor on site, being granted permission to reopen for domestic visitors at a reduced capacity.

-But a curfew remains in place between 8p.m. and 5 a.m, and the government has made wearing masks mandatory in public places and public transport.
+But a curfew remains in place between 8p.m. and 5 a.m -- although this is due to be lifted on June 27 -- and the government has made wearing masks mandatory in public places and public transport.

 Although international flights are yet to begin operating again -- bar a select few routes -- the cabinet has indicated scheduled international flights will be allowed to enter from July 1, while foreign tourists will be permitted at the resorts least affected by Covid-19.